Changelog

 yeet service setfor stopped-service reconfiguration, including service-root moves with--copyor empty-root changes with--empty.

-yeet docker update <svc...>can update multiple compose services in one command, including mixedsvc@hosttargets.yeet docker update --outdatednow reports skipped scan issues instead of treating them as clean no-update results.- Docker image update checks now include command stderr in scan errors, making registry and DNS failures visible.
+yeet docker update <svc...>can update multiple compose services in one command, including mixedsvc@hosttargets.yeet docker update --outdatednow reports skipped scan issues instead of treating them as clean no-update results.- Docker image update checks now include registry and DNS error details.

---net=lanservices now keep separate DHCP lease files, avoiding corrupt shared lease state when multiple services use LAN namespaces.- Remote sessions now close their stdin proxy reliably, preventing a rare hang during cleanup.
+--net=lanservices now keep separate DHCP leases, avoiding conflicts between services.- Remote sessions now close their stdin proxy reliably, preventing a rare hang during cleanup.

 yeet docker outdatednow shows compact compose image update tables while keeping exact running and upstream digests available in JSON output.yeet docker update --outdatedupdates only compose services with available image updates and streams the normal per-service update output.- Docker image checks now compare running containers against upstream registry digests for more accurate update detection.

-- Docker published ports on yeet-managed network namespaces now replay from catch state when catch starts.
+- Docker published ports on service networking now come back when catch starts.

 - Docker container restarts now keep yeet port forwarding in sync through Docker's external-connectivity callbacks.